G0MWT, GX0MWT, GB5HF, GB70GB, GB75CH, GB90MZX

-This fuelled the letter writing even more but the License conditions imposed a maximum of half an hour per day to “testing on-air” – a severe limitation to the amateur Broadcasters.
+This fuelled the letter writing even more.
+However the licence conditions imposed a maximum of half an hour per day to “testing on-air” – a severe limitation to the amateur broadcasters.

-Photograph of W T Ditcham seated in front of the 15KWatt Transmitter in the Test Workshop.
+W T Ditcham seated in front of the 15kWatt Transmitter in the Test Workshop.

-Photograph of Dame Nellie Melba singing into the microphone assisted with a shield cut out of a cigar box.
+Dame Nellie Melba singing into the microphone with a shield cut out of a cigar box.

-The photograph had the background painted out before the photograph was released in 1920.
+The photo had the background painted out before it was released in 1920

 The effect was electric.
 Reports were sent in from miles around – the furthest is thought to have been Iran (Persia in those days).

 As this event was advertised in advance it is duly referred to as the “First live public entertainment Broadcast in the World by a celebrity”.